 Lake Placid Winter Olympic Museum, Olympic sports museum in Lake Placid, United States.

-The Lake Placid Winter Olympic Museum is a sports museum in Lake Placid showing medals, torches, uniforms, and equipment from past Winter Olympic Games.
-The collections document the achievements and experiences of athletes across both times the town hosted the Games.
+The Lake Placid Winter Olympic Museum is a sports museum on Main Street in Lake Placid, New York, displaying medals, torches, uniforms, and equipment from past Winter Games.
+The collections cover both editions of the Winter Games that the town hosted, documenting athletes' performances across different eras.

 The community of curious travelers